Jaxo/fabric-wiki/blog-posts/Bitcoin-not-Consistent.md

 [the network is reliable.][Aphyr], so that never happens.

 ## Consensus and why Bitcoin doesn't achieve it

+Later in the post, Sirer asks

+>Why Is This So Hard?

+>There is a lot of confusion among software developers when it comes
+>to consistency in databases.
+The muddled thinking that pervades the
+>valley when it comes to issues of consistency probably stems from two
+>sources: (1) academics' failure to provide a simple, accessible
+>framework for reasoning about consistency, coupled with the
+>misleading framework embodied in CAP

 Consensus is [defined by Lamport][Lamport-Paxos-Made-Simple] in terms of three properties of a system that _chooses_ values: